-A Colorado advance health care directive enables you to grant your health care agent as broad or as limited power as you like.
+A living will in Colorado enables you to grant your health care agent as broad or as limited power as you like.
 The health care agent's power may include:

 Furthermore, you have the option of allowing or restricting your agent's authority to do things after you have passed away, for example, the authority to:

 Usually, your health care agent can begin to act on your behalf only after you have become incapacitated.
-However, you may specify in the advance health care directive that your health care agent is immediately authorized to act on your behalf.
+However, you may specify in the living will that your health care agent is immediately authorized to act on your behalf.